aws/sagemaker-hyperpod-cli/helm_chart/readme.md

 Notes:
 1. To use the resiliency feature in SageMaker HyperPod cluster with Amazon EKS, you need to first install this HelmChart to EKS cluster before creating HyperPod cluster.

-2. Kueue, MLflow, and other optional components are disabled by default.
+2. MLflow, and other optional components are disabled by default.
 If you wish to enable them, you'll need to manually update the values.yaml file in the main chart by setting the corresponding feature flags to true.
-Please note: Kueue need to be installed separately after installing other dependencies through this helm chart.
-See below Step Four for more details.

 3. Below <dependencies> is the default release name. helm install <dependencies> is the example.